emanamoura/brainy-backend/README.md

    $ yarn install
    ```

-2. To run the project in development mode, start a development database:
+2. To run the project in development mode, start a development database (you must have Docker in your computer):

    ```bash
    $ yarn db:up